paul1956/CareLink/README.md

 - Medtronic CareLink data display

 ## Updated
-06/18/2023
+06/25/2023

 ## What's New in this release
 New in 3.8.2.2
-- Update help messages for copy of table
+- Update help messages for copy of tables in DataGridViews
 - Handle CareLink Partners without Patient ID
+- Fix highlighting in StatusBar Time fields
+- Fix TimeZone display is status bar to provide additional information and handle Daylight Savings Time

 New in 3.8.2.1
 - Fix TIR calculation when CareLink is providing bad data